Dunning Rules are configured in Setup / Finance / Dunning Process / Dunning Rules

 The Dunning Rules panel on the left of this screen allows you to select existing rules to view and edit on the Edit Dunning Rule panel to the right.
 Actions are also available in this panel which are shown as icons above the Filter text box.
 The available actions are described below.

 Deletes the selected dunning rule.
-Dunning rules that are in use (configured on AR Terms) cannot be deleted
+Dunning rules in use (configured on AR Terms) cannot be deleted

 Adds a new dunning rule